gajeshbhat/news-tracker-bot/README.md

 > **Why read news when you can listen to it?**

 A modern Telegram bot that delivers personalized news summaries in both text and audio formats.
-Originally built in 2016, completely modernized in 2025 with Docker integration and AI-powered text-to-speech.
+Originally built in 2016, modernized in 2025 with Docker integration and AI-powered text-to-speech.

 ## ✨ Features